Rainerino/GCOM/README.md

 ### MAVLink Relay

-The MAVLink Relay relays MAVLink messages from either [Mission Planner](http://ardupilot.org/planner/ "Mission Planner Homepage") to other modules within GCOM.
-Connection to Mission Planner or any other MAVLink source is done via TCP protocol, continously receiving message through the socket.
+The MAVLink Relay relays MAVLink messages from [Mission Planner](http://ardupilot.org/planner/ "Mission Planner Homepage") to other modules within GCOM.
+Connection to Mission Planner or any other MAVLink source is done via TCP protocol, continously receiving messages through the socket.
 These messages are then decoded using MAVLink libraries.

 Two message types are filtered out and relayed: